Royal Canin Breed-Specific Adult Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The sixth ingredient lists wheat gluten meal.
-Wheat gluten meal is made by drying the residue remaining after wheat has had most of its starchy carbohydrate extracted from it.
+The sixth ingredient is wheat gluten.
+Gluten is the rubbery residue remaining once wheat has had most of its starchy carbohydrate washed out of it.